"What to know about Life Leases"

 Legislation

-Our immediate goal is to ensure the Government of Ontario's first life lease legislation (Bill 141) is passed into law.
+Our immediate goal is to ensure the Government of Ontario passes life lease legislation.
 Unlike rental housing and condominiums, there is NO legislation in Ontario that specifically regulates life lease housing or protects the legal rights of residents.

 New Housing